Custodian is often wrongly considered just a polite name for a job of a Janitor. Custodians, however, differ from Janitors in two principal ways:

 You can go with an honest answer–perhaps the school is located nearby your flat, or the working hours suit you.
 Another good idea is referring to personal connection to the school.
 Maybe your children are studying there, or they were attending the school in the past.

 Alternatively you can do some research about the school, and point out good things: the reputation of the institution, good name it has among students, nice campus, excellent benefits for employees, and so on.
+You can also check 7 sample answers to this question, to get some inspiration for your own, unique answer: Why do you want to work here?

 How do you imagine a typical day in work?